EB-5 Visa Guide: Everything You Need to Know About the EB-5 Visa

 As a permanent resident, you have to have the intention to permanently reside in the US.
 That said, you can still leave and re-enter the US.

-• A re-entry permit is usually valid for 2 years from the date it is issued.
+- A reentry permit is usually valid for 2 years from the date it is issued.

 Yes, your existing US business can qualify for an EB-5 if it meets all the EB-5 requirements:

-• The business must qualify as a new commercial enterprise.
+- The business must qualify as a new commercial enterprise.

-• You will need to invest a minimum of $1,050,000 in the business (or $800,000 if the business is in a targeted employment area).
+- You will need to invest a minimum of $1,050,000 in the business (or $800,000 if the new commercial enterprise principally does business in a targeted employment area).

-• The funds that you’ve already invested in the business may count as part of the $1,050,000 (or $800,000) minimum investment amount.
+- The funds that you’ve already invested in the business may potentially count as part of the $1,050,000 (or $800,000) minimum investment amount.

-• You will have to show that the invested funds were obtained lawfully.
+- You will have to show that the invested funds were obtained lawfully.

-31. If I’m in the US on an E-2 Visa, can I Covert to an EB-5 Visa?
+31. If I’m in the US on an E-2 Visa, can I Convert to an EB-5 Visa?

 Yes, if you are already in the US on an E2 visa, you can convert to an EB-5 visa.

-• The process of going from an E2 visa to an EB-5 visa is called an “adjustment of status.”
+- The process of going from an E2 visa to an EB-5 visa is called an “adjustment of status.”

 If you choose to use your E2 business as the new commercial enterprise for your EB-5 visa, there are a few major benefits: